 Learn how Proficiency-Based Progression (PBP) can maximize training outcomes in this article featuring the expert who invented it.

 Dr. John Lenihan explores 3 key barriers you’ll likely face when starting a robotic-assisted surgery (RAS) program — and 3 solutions to help you successfully overcome them.

 Robotics industry expert Josh Feldstein shares the top five questions a hospital must consider before starting a robotic-assisted surgery (RAS) program – and why having clearly-defined answers is so important.

 Refer to the Instructions for Use for detailed information regarding the instructions for use, indications, contraindications, warnings, precautions and potential adverse events.
-In Australia, Hugo™ Robotic Assisted Surgery System is currently indicated for certain Gynaecological and Urologic surgical procedures (Please refer to User Guide for a full list of specified procedures).
+Refer to the Instructions for Use for detailed information regarding the instructions for use, indications, contraindications, warnings, precautions and potential adverse events.
+In Australia and New Zealand, Hugo™ Robotic Assisted Surgery System is currently indicated for certain urologic surgical procedures, gynaecologic laparoscopic surgical procedures, and general laparoscopic surgical procedures.
+(Please refer to Hugo Users Guide for a full list of specified procedures).